BU-IE-582/fall20-yekirli/index.md

 Here is the [link](https://www.kaggle.com/blastchar/telco-customer-churn) of the data set

 #### Information:

-Associated Tasks          : Classification Problem \n Number of Instances       : 7.043 \n
+Associated Tasks          : Classification Problem

+Number of Instances       : 7.043

-Number of Attributes      : 21 \n
+Number of Attributes      : 21

-Attribute Characteristic  : Categorical, Integer \n Missing Values            : No \n
+Attribute Characteristic  : Categorical, Integer

+Missing Values            : No

 ### Data Set 2: Student Performance
 You can find the homework from this [link](HW4%20-%20Best%20Parameters/IE%20582%20Homework%204%20-%20Student%20Performance.html)